Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Introduction

-In this paper, we propose a method that addresses the first two limitations, and apply it to Dirichlet process mixture models.
-These two limitations are in a sense intrinsic to the BNP setting: while we focus on the Dirichlet process, they are inherent in models that involve a countably infinite parameter space and less problematic in finite-dimensional models.
+These two limitations are in a sense intrinsic to the BNP setting: while we focus on the Dirichlet process, they are inherent in models that involve a countably infinite parameter space, such as the beta-Bernoulli process.
+Conversely, they are less problematic in finite-dimensional models.
 The third limitation, conversely, is a more general limitation of the Bayesian modeling paradigm.
 There are many lines of research aiming to address the problem of shallow likelihood models, including variational autoencoders \citep{kingma:2014}, adversarial variational Bayes \citep{Mescheder:2017} or deep hierarchical implicit models \citep{Tran:2017}.
 While the problem of shallow likelihood models is certainly relevant in the BNP setting, incorporating these approaches is not straightforward in our current inference strategy.

+In this paper, propose a simple yet powerful method to address the first two limitations, with the goal of improving inference for BNP models in terms of speed and mixing quality, while still maintaining a correct algorithm.
+We apply our inference algorithm to arguably the most popular BNP-based model---the Dirichlet process mixture model.

-The main idea in this paper is an algorithm that relies on an adaptation of a popular MCMC algorithm \citep{Neal:1998} together with a parallelizable procedure in which, at regular intervals, the different computation nodes share summary statistics and newly introduced features.
+The central idea of our paper is a data-driven adaptation of a popular MCMC algorithm for the Dirichlet process mixture model \citep{Neal:1998}.
 To improve convergence, instead of sampling from the base measure, we propose a simple mechanism that samples from the data points that are not well characterized by their current clusters.
+This is augmented with a parallelizable procedure in which, at regular intervals, the different computation nodes share summary statistics and newly introduced features.
 With this method, we are able to find new clusters efficiently without needing to sample from the base measure.

 We begin this paper with a brief introduction to the Dirichlet processes and inference for Dirichlet process mixture models in Section~\ref{sec:background}.
 Next in Section~\ref{sec:method}, we present our novel accelerated inference algorithm, first as an exact MCMC method and then as an approximate parallelizable algorithm.
 We then illustrate the performance of our algorithm in Section~\ref{sec:experiments} with high dimensional, high signal to noise ratio data in which standard MCMC inference procedures for BNP models will fail to find any meaningful information and our algorithm is able to find relevant clusters.
 And lastly, we conclude our paper in Section~\ref{sec:discussion} with a discussion of our work and present future work for this idea.